 Update your Bylaws and Standing Rules

 All of the financial controls outlined in this post should be incorporated into your PTO’s bylaws and standing rules.
-You’ll probably have to update them to work the new controls into them.

 With less in the account, the opportunity to steal is lower.